Suppléments et adolescents : comment s’y retrouver sans paniquer

 Supplements and teenagers: how to navigate it without panicking

-I've heard about supplements.
+If you have a teenager at home who's starting to work out, you've probably already heard about supplements.
 They're everywhere on TikTok, YouTube, Instagram… and the line between truth and misinformation is thin.

 My goal here is to set the record straight with simple and clear facts.